sebastianfaulhaber/fh-connector-bpm/README.md

 This is a BPM mBaaS service for working with the REST API of JBoss BPM Suite V6.x (https://docs.jboss.org/jbpm/v6.3/userguide/ch17.html).

-The following environment variables need to be defined:
+The following environment variables need to be defined to create a connection to your JBoss BPM Suite.
+Alternatively you can leave them empty and define a connection in the your App.
+But note!
+This mBaaS will always take the environment variables, if they are defined.
 - BPM\_URI\_HOSTNAME = mybpmserver.example.com
 - BPM\_URI\_PORT = 8080
 - BPM\_AUTH\_USERNAME = username
 - BPM\_AUTH\_PASSWORD = mypassword

+By setting the following environment variables you define a process which you want to interact with.
 - BPM\_PROCESS\_DEPLOYMENTID = e.g. test:stp:1.0 (see https://docs.jboss.org/jbpm/v6.3/userguide/ch17.html#remote.rest.deployment)
 - BPM\_PROCESS\_PROCESSDEFID = e.g. stp.my-process